Ekoda/AutoNote/README.md

 - Transcribe audio files in various formats (wav, mp3, etc) using the Whisper speech recognition model from OpenAI
 - Summarize transcribed text using OpenAI language models such as GPT-3 or Codex
 - Save transcribed and summarized text as txt files
-- Record audio from microphone and transcribe it
+- Record audio from microphone then transcribe and summarize it
 - Run the project as a command-line tool

 ## Installation